ML73: How To Use Collaboration in Learning

 In this short episode, I'm joined by Will Reynolds - writer, videographer and all around MetaLearner.
 We discuss a range of topics including:

-- The benefits of collaboration in learning and how to use
+- The benefits of collaboration in learning and how to use it effectively

 - The difference between dialogue and discussion and how to use both